 pnpm), Maven clients (

-gradle) or NuGet clients (
+gradle), NuGet clients (

-dotnet) - Work with packages using regular command line tools.
+twine) - Work with packages using regular command line tools.

 The appropriate tool depends on the use case.

 Yes.
 Public registries can easily be configured as upstreams (linked package sources).
 Bytesafe even supports proxying multiple upstreams for each registry.
 To learn more, see the documentation on Upstreams.

 Yes.
 Bytesafe offers unlimited hosted registries for all workspaces.
 Create as many registries as you wish and connect them into workflows that suit your needs.
 Need inspiration?
 See the Use case section of the Bytesafe docs.

 Bytesafe offers pre-built integrations for both Slack and GitHub.
 In addition, Bytesafe can be integrated as a package source / destination for any CI/CD or other service that supports custom package configurations.

 A Read-Only user is a special type of user that has limited access to your Bytesafe Workspace.
 Read-only users are ideal for keeping colleagues and stakeholders up to speed when you don’t require the whole range of Bytesafe features, such as uploading and installing packages.

 Yes, with Bytesafe Policies.
 Policies are rules that are checked before any registry action is applied.
 Example include Secure Policy, that only allows package versions without known vulnerabilities in registries.